suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

       public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the Trust Anchor is authoritative.
+* Reference Count: An implementation-defined mechanism to track the number of manifests that refer to another manifest.
 * Device Operator: An entity that is responsible to for the day-to-day management of a device.
 Not necessarily the OEM or the Device Owner.